|

 In any cases, Statbel stays responsible for transmitting the data to Eurostat even in the case of tasks entrusted to the NBB or a subcontractor or anybody else.

-Each Directorate contacts the Data Collection Centre (DCC) for the collection of data relative to statistics that it has to produce.
-The purchasing power parities statistics is part of the Directorate Economic Statistics (Dir.
-Economic Stats), which is also responsible for other price statistics, whose the Consumer Price Index (CPI) and the Harmonized Index of Consumer Prices (HICP), as well as for Enterprise statistics like Structural Business Statistics and Short Term Statistics, and also Agricultural Statistics.
+Each thematic Directorate (in “Traitement” section of the flow chart) has its own Data Collection Department and database (in “Collecte” section of the flow chart) for the collection of data relative to statistics that it has to produce.
+The purchasing power parities statistics is part of the thematic Directorate Economic Statistics (Dir.
+Economic Stats), which is also responsible for other price statistics, whose the Consumer Price Index (CPI) and the Harmonized Index of Consumer Prices (HICP), as well as for business statistics like Structural Business Statistics and Short Term Statistics, and also Agricultural Statistics.
+Its data are collected by the department collecting company data – Company Data Collection (“Collecte entreprises”).

 The PPP team is in close contact with the CPI/HICP team wich provides, if needed, a quick answer to any information requests from the PPP team.
-The contact with the DCC is direct and good, done by telephone and e-mail or via a meeting.
+The contact with the Company Data Collection department is direct and good, done by telephone and e-mail or via a meeting.
 It can be formal as well as informal.
-Even if, as planned by the organisation, the work in charge of the DCC is under its responsibility, the PPP team can easily have a look directly at the work done.
+Even if, as planned by the organisation, the work in charge of the Company Data Collection department is under its responsibility, the PPP team can easily have a look directly at the work done.

 ||||||||||||||||||||||||||||